rannn367/tp/docs/UserGuide.md

 Examples:
 * `quickpurchase 1:Espresso` records a regular purchase of an Espresso for the 1st customer.
-* `quickpurchase 1:Espresso:r` redeems an Espresso for the 1st customer using reward points.
+* `qp 1:Espresso:r` redeems an Espresso for the 1st customer using reward points.

 ##### Standard Quick Purchase